aureuserp/dev-docs/src/master/architecture/panels.md

 - `middleware()`: Registers middleware that executes on all panel routes:
   - Cookie encryption and management
   - Session handling
-  - CSRF protection
+  - CSRF protection (`PreventRequestForgery`)
   - Route model binding
   - Filament-specific middleware
+  - `SetLocale`: Applies the user's preferred locale
+  - `ApplyBrandSettings`: Applies the branding configured in settings (logo, favicon, colors)
 - `authMiddleware()`: Applies only to authenticated routes, ensuring users are properly logged in

 ## Customer Panel Provider

-The Customer Panel Provider configures the frontend interface for customers, offering a streamlined experience with customer-specific authentication and features.
+The Customer Panel Provider (`app/Providers/Filament/CustomerPanelProvider.php`) configures the frontend interface for customers, offering a streamlined experience with customer-specific authentication and features.

 ### Configuration Breakdown